How to Become a Certified Nurse-Midwife in North Carolina: CNM Program Guide

 Students must take the exam at one of the Prometric testing centers after applying for—and receiving—approval to test through the American Midwifery Certification Board.

 Note: Graduates of a dual specialization degree in nurse-midwifery/women’s health can take the Women’s Health Care Nurse Practitioner (WHNP) examination through the National Certification Corporation, if desired.
-Candidates must apply for the exam, receive approval, and schedule the exam at one of the testing centers in North Carolina or throughout the U.S.
+Candidates must apply for the exam, receive approval, and schedule the exam at one of the testing centers located in North Carolina or throughout the United States.

 Step 3.
 Apply for APRN Registration as a Nurse-Midwife with the North Carolina Board of Nursing